kernelXCore/kernelXCore/README.md

 # 🧑‍💻 KernelX
 **`Cyber Security - FullStack-Developer`**

-I'm a full-stack developer and tech creator focused on building tools, applications, and systems that solve real-life problems.
+I'm a full-stack developer and Cyber Security focused on building tools, applications, and systems that solve real-life problems.
 My work spans from planning and designing to implementing robust, efficient, and user-friendly solutions.
 Every project reflects precision, creativity, and technical mastery.

 <p align="left">
  <a href="https://github.com/KernelXx?tab=followers">